bvn-architecture/BVN_Office_Staging/README.md

 ### Creating overlay blocks

+If you need any overlayed blocks over the source images, like construction zones, this method details how to create them.

 1. With the pen tool in illustrator, create all your blocks in their appropriate positions (inside an appropriately named layer, [see here for guidelines](#layerName)).

 ![Missing Image](doc_images/OpaqueBlocks.png)